akarneliuk/service_provider_fabric/README.md

 4) Cumulus Linux 3.7.1

 # Available services
-1) IP VPN between all 3 PE
+1) IP VPN for IPV4 and IPV6 between all 3 PE
 2) EVPN (E-LAN fashion) between all 3 PE

 # Development mode
 This repositry is currently being developed, so expect the changes and pull the repository to get the latest version

 # To-do list
-1) Add SR/EVPN service
+1) Add automation for EVPNoSR services [done for L2, L3 is coming]
-2) Add Ansible automation
+2) Add automation for IPVPNoSR services automation
+3) Add SR policies (static and dynamic using BGP-SR-TE)
+4) Add Telemtry using Netflux TICK stack + Grafana
+5) Add automatic chose of connection method use by device depending on its capabilities (CLI, NETCONF/YANG(native), NETCONF/YANG(OpenConfig))

 # Version
-The current version of the repository is `0.3`
+The current version of the repository is `0.4`

 # Change log
 Version `0.1`